ubuntu/authd/README.md

 ## Documentation

-If you want to know more about using authd, refer to the [official authd documentation][docs-url].
+To find out more about using authd, refer to the [official authd documentation][docs-url-stable].
+If you are on an edge release then you can also read the [latest development version of the documentation][docs-url-latest], which may include features not yet available in the stable release.

 The documentation includes how-to guides on installing and configuring authd, in addition to information about authd architecture and troubleshooting.